-Under Section 222 of the Pensions Act 2004, every scheme is subject to the Statutory Funding Objective, which is to have sufficient and appropriate assets to cover its technical provisions.
-The technical provisions represent the present value of the benefits members are entitled to, based on pensionable service to the valuation date.
-This is assessed using the assumptions agreed between the Trustee and the relevant employer and set out in a Statement of Funding Principles, which is available to Scheme members on request.
+Under Section 222 of the Pensions Act 2004, every scheme is subject to the Statutory Funding Objective, which is to have sufficient and appropriate assets to cover its Technical Provisions.
+The Technical Provisions represent the present value of the benefits members are entitled to based on pensionable service to the valuation date.
+This is assessed using the assumptions agreed between the Trustee and the British Transport Police Authority, as set out in the Statement of Funding Principles.
+This is available to Fund members on request.